Frequently Asked Questions

 Troubleshooting

-container element.
-The element with that class will be dynamically replaced when using facets, so facets need to be outside of it to keep functioning properly.
+container element, or they end up there after filtering.
+The content of the HTML element with that class is dynamically replaced when using facets, so facets always need to be outside of it to keep functioning properly.

 In listings made with the Listing Builder, this issue will never happen, because the class will be automatically placed on the right element.